 - The choice to participate in population screening can be influenced by a wide range of factors.
 Examples include insufficient or incorrect knowledge, low literacy, distrust, fear and cultural beliefs - Population screening is currently designed uniformly, with people being invited based on age and/or gender.
 However, there are other factors hat can help determine cancer risk.
 Examples include previous test results, biological, genetic and lifestyle factors - The method used in population screening can lead to strain due to fear, pain or shame - To ensure the quality of population screening high standards of evidence are set.
 This extends the time between research and implementation - The infrastructure and capacity to do research with data from population screening is limited.
 This increases the lead time of studies.
 Also, using data from population screening is difficult because participants are not yet explicitly asked for consent aim to make existing population screening even more effective and further develop early detection.
-One such initiative is the development agenda for the population screening programmes that 'RIVM' is working on, together with relevant parties.
-This population screening development agenda is expected to address several of the above points.
+One such initiative is the development agenda for the population screening programmes, by the ministry of Health and RIVM.
+This population screening development agenda addresses several of the above points.
 The activities below are complementary to the population screening development agenda: